30 Best Things To Do in Cape Town

 20. Go SUPping at the Waterfront

 If you’re looking to combine a great core workout with a little bit of sightseeing, then SUPping at the Waterfront is a great way to go about it.
-We went to SUP Cape Town in Battery Park and then headed out on a 3-kilometre loop around the canals, which took about an hour.
+We booked this paddle boarding session in Battery Park and then headed out on a 3-kilometre loop around the canals, which took about an hour.

 We went past nice hotels, fancy apartments, and saw the local resident otter (who was a bit of a menace, just FYI).

-It costs R250 to rent a board for an hour, and you’ll need to book in advance.
+It costs around R300 to rent a board for an hour, and you’ll need to book in advance.
 The staff will give you a quick tutorial before you head out.
-SUP Cape Town operates all year round but it is weather dependent, so you won’t be able to go when the Cape Doctor is acting up.
+The tour operates all year round but it is weather dependent, so you won’t be able to go when the Cape Doctor is acting up.

 21. Paragliding